steveloughran/cloudstore/README.md

 2019-07-25 16:55:26,886 [main] INFO  util.ExitUtil (ExitUtil.java:terminate(210)) - Exiting with status -1: com.amazonaws.services.s3.model.AmazonS3Exception: The specified method is not allowed against this resource.
 (Service: Amazon S3; Status Code: 405; Error Code: MethodNotAllowed; Request ID: 3844E3089E3801D8; S3 Extended Request ID: 3HJVN5+MvOGit087AFqKLUyOUCU9inCakvJ44GW5Wb4toiVipEiv5uK6A54LQBjdKFYUU8ZI5XQ=), S3 Extended Request ID: 3HJVN5+MvOGit087AFqKLUyOUCU9inCakvJ44GW5Wb4toiVipEiv5uK6A54LQBjdKFYUU8ZI5XQ=

 ```

+## Development and Future Work

+_Roadmap_: Whatever we need to debug things.

+This file can be grabbed via `curl` statements and executed to help automate
+testing of cluster deployments.

+To help with doing this with the latest releases, it may be enhanced regularly,
+with new releases.

+There is no real release plan other than this.

+Possible future work

+* Exploration of higher performance IO
+* Diagnostics/testing of integration with foundational Hadoop operations.
+* Improving CLI testing with various probes designed to be invoked in a shell
+  and fail with meaningful exit codes.
+E.g: verifying that a filesystem has a specific (key, val)
+  property, that a specific env var made it through.
+* something to scan hadoop installations for duplicate artifacts, which knowledge
+  of JARS which main contain the same classes (aws-shaded, aws-s3, etc),
+  and the knowledge of required consistencies (hadoop-*, jackson-*).
+* And extend to SPARK_HOME, Hive, etc.

+Contributions through PRs welcome.

+Bug reports: please include environment and ideally patches.

+There is no formal support for this.
+Sorry.